dankurth/flashcards_C_console/README.md

 for example "flash span-eng.rec" to use the data file "span-eng.rec".
 In the honor system you guess the answer & then after you are shown the right answer YOU tell the computer wether you guessed it correctly or not.
-In multiple choice you scroll up or down the given answers and hit enter to select the one you want.
-In "Pick a letter" you type in the letter corresponding to the correct one as shown in the answer, as in:
+In "Type in Answer" you type in the answer (e.g. a letter corresponding to the correct one as in:

 what is the third planet from the sun?
 a.
 Venus